Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under

-The obtained results initiate the experimental basis for future predictive structural models for the pressure-induced phase transformations, and combined pressure- and strain-induced phase transformations.
+The obtained results initiate the in situ experimental basis for future predictive structural models for the combined pressure-induced phase transformations and microstructure evolutions.
 Comparison with results in \cite{Kumaretal-Acta-20} shows that the effect of pre-straining may be non-monotonous, and more structural states between annealed and maximally hardened should be studied for the same composition.